 Cascoda and OCF

-Cascoda joined the Open Connectivity Foundation (OCF) in 2019, and we have since pioneered the development of OCF-over-Thread and taken the position of Vice-Chair of the Marketing Communications Work Group.
-Cascoda is currently involved in drafting new specification features for the use of OCF on bandwidth and resource-constrained devices.
+Cascoda joined the Open Connectivity Foundation (OCF) in 2019, and we have since pioneered the development of OCF-over-Thread.
+The company currently holds the following positions in OCF:

 The Open Connectivity Foundation (OCF) is a standards organization that develops application-layer IoT protocols, based on the Internet Protocol (IP), using strong open standards.
-IoTivity is the open source reference implementation of the OCF specification.
-IoTivity provides a framework for device discovery, onboading, end-to-end security (and optionally, data models), for device-to-device and device-to-cloud connectivity.
+IoTivity® is the open source reference implementation of the OCF specification.
+IoTivity® provides a framework for device discovery, on-boarding, end-to-end security (and optionally, data models), for device-to-device and device-to-cloud connectivity.
 OCF is published as a ISO/IEC specification, and there is a comprehensive certification program in place.

 OCF, as an IP-based application layer, ensures that the data sent over the internet, whether device to device, or device to cloud, cannot be read or modified by anyone except the desired recipient.
 This security system is called end-to-end encryption.
 End-to-end encryption is important, because information exchange over the internet may pass through the networks of intermediary organisations such as telecom and internet providers in multiple jurisdictions worldwide.